 Stalking, specifically house stalking, is an ugly and unseemly term.
-But, that’s how this blog of mine started back in 2006 and I’d like to get back to what I am passionate about, unashamedly stalking houses.
+But, that’s how this blog started back in 2006 and I’d like to get back to what I am passionate about — unashamedly stalking houses.

 Basically, I enjoy house stalking:

-- designer-decorated (or model) homes, including landscaping and hardscaping ideas.
+- Designer-decorated homes (model homes) — including landscaping and hardscaping ideas.

 It’s all very, very cool and interesting to me and I have learned an awful lot over the years.

-If you’ve ever walked along the Battery in Charleston, South Carolina and then strolled through the nearby neighborhoods, this is kind of what you would see…sans Spanish moss and ocean spray.
+If you’ve ever walked along the Battery in Charleston, South Carolina and then strolled through the nearby neighborhoods, this is kind of what you would see… minus the Spanish moss and ocean spray.